awsdocs/amazon-ec2-user-guide/doc_source/finding-an-ami.md

 ### Permissions<a name="systems-manager-permissions"></a>

 If you use Systems Manager parameters that point to AMI IDs in the launch instance wizard, you must add `ssm:DescribeParameters` and `ssm:GetParameters` to your IAM policy\. `ssm:DescribeParameters` grants your users permission to view and select Systems Manager parameters\. `ssm:GetParameters` grants your users permission to retrieve the values of the Systems Manager parameters\.
 You can also restrict access to specific Systems Manager parameters\.
-For more information, see [Use the EC2 launch wizard](iam-policies-ec2-console.md#ex-launch-wizard)\.
+For more information, see [Use the EC2 launch instance wizard](iam-policies-ec2-console.md#ex-launch-wizard)\.

 ### Limitations<a name="AMI-systems-manager-parameter-limitations"></a>